marcblanchet/quic-in-space-hackathon/draft-blanchet-quic-in-space.md

 The mechanism works well if the transmission delay is long after the RTT has been evaluated at least once.
-But before that, the probe timeout is set as a function of the Initial RTT, whose recommended value is 333 milliseconds per {{Section 6.2.2 of RFC9002}}.
+But before that, the probe timeout is set as a function of the Initial RTT, whose recommended value is 333 milliseconds per {{Section 6.2.2 of QUIC-RECOVERY}}.
 Many implementations use smaller values because waiting too long results in longer connection delays when losses occur.
 The recommended initial value of 333ms results in a PTO of 1 second, but the shorter values used by some implementations can result in a PTO of 200 or 250ms.
 On a long delay link,